idega/xperious/README.md

 BUILD
 ===
-Javascript resources are optimized during the build process (if you use `-Poptimize`).
-Make sure that you have performed the following steps:

-1. Install nodejs:

-		brew install node

-2. From `src/main/portal/` directory execute the following command:

-		npm install

-3. Use `optimize` profile when building with Maven:
+1. Use `optimize`profile when building for deployment.

-		mvn -o -U -Poptimize clean install
+		mvn -o -U -Poptimize clean package

+2. If you want to run application locally just run the following command and start tomcat server with context pointed to `target` dir:

+		mvn -o -U clean package

 RUN
 ===